-Convenience Store’s Teibi Ioteba at the shop’s petrol station this year.
+Convenience Store’s Teibi Ioteba at the shop’s petrol station earlier this year.
+Petrol prices continue to rise in Cook Islands.
 Photo: FILE/RASHNEEL KUMAR/22031320

 The price at the petrol pump has increased substantially, with supply issues and Russia’s conflict with Ukraine being two major factors.

 The Price Tribunal’s notice, placed in the Cook Islands News on Tuesday and Wednesday, informs the public that in Rarotonga, the maximum allowable petrol and diesel prices will increase from $2.61 per litre to $2.89 per litre – a jump of 11 per cent.

 maximum allowable price had been held at $2.61 per litre for several months.

 president Louis Enoka said the Middle East and Asian regions have seen a

 tumultuous couple of years with the onset of the Covid-19 pandemic and

 and continue to be, fuel-supply chain disruptions,” Enoka said.

 this, larger (mainly European) economies and countries are purchasing energy

 and feedstock at unprecedented levels, to the detriment of smaller economies